-The use of robotic harvesting technology, combined with the right packaging, offers a unique solution to help alleviate labor shortages and create more cost effective in-field harvesting.
+The use of robotic harvesting technology, combined with the right packaging, offers a unique solution to help by connecting harvesting technology with new packaging technology.
+Without Harvest CROO, entire fields could go to waste.
+These new, automated processes ensure fresh fruit travels as short of a distance as possible.
+Harvest CROO's automated alleviate labor shortages and create more cost effective in-field harvesting.
 Sonoco is developing packaging that will support a fully automatic, fully autonomous harvester that can pick eight acres of strawberries in a single day.